auto-pts/auto-pts/README.md

 `SERVER_ADDRESS` - autoptsserver workstation IP address

+`IUT_INIT_SCRIPT` - Script that will be executed as one of TC pre-run commands.
+It may be used to e.g. reset IUT etc.

-If you have trouble with your configuration, see sample autoptsclient.conf:
+If you have trouble with your configuration, see autoptsclient.conf example:

 ```
 [DEFAULT]